 At Cumberland Heights, we understand that adolescence involves major

-physical and psychological changes - the adolescent is trying to
+physical and psychological changes - the boys are trying to

 establish a personal identity and peer acceptance while dealing with

 powerful hormones that create a whirlwind of emotion and passion.
 When